The Round Trip Problem

 Consider a new feature added to the Product API version 1.1.0.
 For example, version 1.1.0 may add a property guaranteeType

-classes in the SDK for API version 1.1.0 will also define guaranteeType
+Thus, the corresponding Product, CreateProduct and UpdateProduct classes in the SDK for API version 1.1.0 will also define guaranteeType.

 Apiture Digital Banking APIs account for clients that are still using the older SDK for Product API 1.0.0, even though the